flueke/mvme/doc/sphinx/source/vme_script.rst

   | A32       | 0x09       | 0x0b    | 0x08     |
   +-----------+------------+---------+----------+

-Refer to http://www.struck.de/vmeam.htm for a listing of possible VME address modifiers.

 Numbers in the script (addresses, transfer counts, masks) may be specified in decimal, octal or hex using the standard C prefixes (``0x`` for hex, ``0`` for octal).
 Additionally register values may be written in binary starting with a prefix of ``0b`` followed by ``0``\ s and ``1``\ s, optionally